Museum in Residence

-In 2017, WISE (World Innovation Summit for Education) published a report exploring key international developments in early childhood education.
-This led to a subsequent policy brief outlining challenges in Qatar related to the implementation of a play-based curriculum, the training and capacity of the ECE workforce and the development of community engagement and support (Al-Khelaifi et al., 2017).
+In 2017, WISE (World Innovation Summit for Education) published a report exploring key international developments in early childhood education (ECE).
+This led to a subsequent policy brief entitled "Early Childhood Education in Qatar: A Snapshot," which outlined challenges in Qatar related to the implementation of a play-based curriculum, the training and capacity of the ECE workforce and the development of community engagement and support.
 The brief recommends that "play should be integrated into the curriculum in such a way that enables students to enjoy learning and develop critical cognitive and social skills" (Al-Khelaifi et al., 2017: 7) and that professional development programmes "must include developing teachers ongoing reflective inquiry skills" (Al-Khelaifi et al., 2017: 8).

-QCM has taken this brief to heart and responded to the challenge of supporting inquiry-based learning by championing learning-through-play, open-ended learning and child-led learning to schools in Qatar through its Museum-in-Residence programme.
+The team at Dadu has taken this brief to heart and responded to the challenge of supporting inquiry-based learning by championing learning-through-play, open-ended learning and child-led learning to schools in Qatar through its Museum in Residence (MIR) programme.

 What is our solution?